MachineMuse/MachineMusePowersuits/README.md

 #Issues

 Before posting to the issue tracker, make sure you meet the following criteria.
-1.7.10 should be mostly working please do not post issue reports for 1.6.4 anymore.
+1.7.10 should be mostly working ut support will be ending soon.
+Please do not post issue reports for 1.6.4 or 1.8.9 anymore.

 - You're using the latest EXPERIMENTAL version of MPS from jenkins or curseforge.
 - You've made sure the version of Forge you're using is the one MPS has been compiled for.
 (Newer is usually OK, but be careful!)